poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 I also have permanent app limits set for things like Chrome and Instagram:
 - Settings > Screen Time > App Limits

 Lastly, I find that changing my screen time password every month helps me stay aware.
-The more comfortable I am with the 8 buttons it takes to open Instagram, the less helpful this is.
+Over time, my subconscious gets better at opening Instagram in search of dopamine, and interruptions from the normal pattern disrupt this.

 ## Set up messaging on your computer